pirapira/practice/solc/superSend.md

 It's tricky to send Eth from a Solidity contract.
 There are expressions like `address.send(amount)` and `address.call.value(amount)()` but they have problems.

-* If you do not check the result of the transfer, a malicious caller can set up a big call-depth and cause the transfer to fail, but the business process to move on.
+* If you do not check the result of the transfer, a malicious caller can set up a big call-depth and cause the transfer to fail, but the business process just moves on, making a loss to the to-be beneficiary.
 * If you do check the result of the transfer, the receiver can block the business process by refusing the transfer.

 The current solution is to make the beneficiary withdraw the amount.
 [The whole situation is described in @chriseth's post](https://blog.ethereum.org/2016/06/10/smart-contract-security/).